liferay/liferay-docs/developer/frameworks/articles/configuration/01-configuration-intro.markdown

 This allows your app to read different configuration values from each site, virtual instance, or whatever the configuration is scoped to.

-If your configuration is scoped to `PORTLET_INTSANCE`, you can still use `ConfigurationProvider`, but using `PortletDisplay` is simpler and more convenient.
+If your configuration is scoped to `PORTLET_INSTANCE`, you can still use `ConfigurationProvider`, but using `PortletDisplay` is simpler and more convenient.
 See [`PortletDisplay`](/docs/7-2/frameworks/-/knowledge_base/f/reading-scoped-configuration-values#accessing-the-portlet-instance-configuration-through-the-portletdisplay).